Explainable AI needs formalization: Structural limitations of current XAI research

-Most XAI methods explicit or implicit assume independent features.
-This reflects the common conception that the sole mechanism by which multivariate models achieve their predictive power is to combine (independent) information in order to leverage non-linear interactions in the data.
-This perspective overlooks that an equally important task of multivariate models is to denoise interrelated features, which is achieved by \emph{removing} task-irrelevant signals.
-Incorrectly assuming feature independence can lead to violations of assertion \ref{assertion1} and assertion \ref{assertion2}, and, thereby, to all of the described misinterpretations.
-On the other hand, the same interpretations can often be shown to be valid if features are indeed independent. \cite{karimi2021algorithmic}, for example, show that correct algorithmic recourse is possible under feature independence.
-Various methods do take the dependency structure of the training data into account but typically make further limiting assumptions such as Gaussianity or linearity.
-Pattern \citep{haufe2014interpretation} and PatternNet/PatternAttribution \citep{kindermansLearningHowExplain2017} can be shown to correctly reject suppressor variables in the studied Examples A and B, in which these assumptions hold.
-But these methods are currently either inapplicable to non-linear models or show sub-par performance in benchmarks involving non-linear data \citep{clark2024xai}.
+Most XAI methods explicitly or implicitly assume statistically independent features.
+This is in line with the common conception that the main mechanism by which multivariate models achieve their predictive power is to combine (independent) information in order to leverage non-linear interactions in the data.
+However, this perspective overlooks that an equally important task of multivariate models is to denoise interrelated features, which is achieved by \emph{removing} task-irrelevant signals.
+Incorrectly assuming independence can lead to violations of the SAP, and, thereby, to all of the described misinterpretations.